 A senior member of a small to medium Australian design and manufacturing company, who had been with the firm since its founding, decided to move on.
-The employee was a trusted individual and because of his seniority had access to confidential information, including defence related data around advanced projects.
+The employee was a trusted individual and, due to his seniority, had access to confidential information, including defense-related data on advanced projects.

-However, this time around the employee used two different USBs to transfer data.
-One of them belonging to the company and the other one his personal device.
+However, this time around, the employee used two different USBs to transfer data.
+One of them belongs to the company, and the other one is his personal device.
 INSIGHT records the Serial Number of the USBs used to transfer information.
 When the IT team challenged him, the user said he had already returned the USB, not knowing that they had detailed information on his use of two USBs.

 Risks mitigated by GuardWare INSIGHT